magnesiumlabs/lasco/docs/guide/grid-column.md

 ### Extend your theme

-By default, the configuration provides a handful of general purpose `grid-columns` utilities.
+By default, the configuration provides a handful of general purpose `grid-column` utilities.
 You can easily extend the default scales using the Sass configuration.

 ```scss